yxiong/udacity-data-analyst/data-visualization/README.md

 Summary
 -------

+A bar chart for survival rate of passengers grouped by different ticket fare ranges and different gender are shown.
+Two messages are clearly conveyed:

+* Females have consistently higher survival rate than males, regardless of their social status (measured by ticket fare).
+* People with higher ticket fare are more likely to survive than those with lower ticket fare.
+This trend is true for both male and female.

+#### Previous summary (v1 - v4)

 Each passenger is shown as a point in the graph, with survivors colored in blue and non-survivors colored in red.
 The female passengers are drawn with circles and male passengers with squares.
 You can use the checkbox to show or hide each